18520339/uts-quantum-computing/assignment1_quantum_tictactoe/README.md

 - Count the number of **winning lines** for each player as a score to demonstrate how confident the winner is or to determine the winner if the game is a **draw**.
 - Apply phase shift gates like **S** or **T** gates before making a move.
 This could affect the probability **amplitudes** of the states, creating **interference** patterns in probabilities.
 - Implement the `Undo` and `Redo` functionalities for the game.
 But this is a bit complex for cases like entanglement or after collapsing.
-- Develop an `AI` opponent that adapatively uses quantum strategies, learning from the player's moves.
+- Develop an `AI` opponent that adaptively uses quantum strategies, learning from the player's moves.